Aradhya76/Regression_Pricing_Model/README.md

-# Pricing Model using Machine Learning (Colab-ready)
+# Regression Pricing Model using Machine Learning

-This repository contains a Colab-friendly Jupyter notebook and supporting files for a university demonstration project titled **"Pricing Model Using Machine Learning"** (based on the user's internship report).
+This repository contains a Colab-friendly Jupyter notebook and supporting files for a project titled **"Pricing Model Using Machine Learning"**

 **IMPORTANT:** The dataset used in this notebook is **synthetically generated for demonstration purposes** — the real dataset was not provided.
-This is clearly indicated in this README and inside the notebook so reviewers (university / interviewers) know the data is simulated.
+This is clearly indicated in this README and inside the notebook so reviewers know the data is simulated.

 ## Contents
-- `notebooks/pricing_model_notebook.ipynb` — Main Colab-compatible notebook (run on Google Colab).
+- `notebooks/pricing_model_notebook.ipynb` — Main Colab-compatible notebook
 - `data/` — (not included) place your real dataset here if you have one.
 The notebook will still run with synthetic data.
 - `requirements.txt` — Python packages used by the notebook.
 - `README.md` — This file.